-Sweet, savory and perfectly bite-sized for entertaining, these puff pastry squares are filled with caramelized onions, Gouda cheese and fruit spread.
-Great for a holiday celebration….or for any regular old Saturday night
+Sweet, savory and perfectly bite-sized for entertaining, Puff Pastry Bites with Caramelized Onions and Gouda are filled with caramelized onions, Gouda cheese and fruit spread.
+Great for a holiday celebration….or for any regular old Saturday night.

 Greetings from California sweet friends, where the cool, crisp weather is just begging me to spend all day with a steamy coffee in hand and a pumpkin muffin.
 I’m in Silicon Valley for work and it only took 10 minutes for me to pass a driverless car.
 I took a picture.

 And then I spent the afternoon in a coffee shop that was way too trendy for me, surrounded by trendy people typing on laptops with their feet on skateboards.
 And I drank a $6 pour-over coffee.